-If you own a business and you think it is time to sell, an option to add to your tool kit is whether or not you would be willing to receive an earn-out as part of the purchase price of the business.
+If you own a business and think it’s time to sell, an option to add to your toolkit is whether you would be willing to receive an earn-out as part of the purchase price.

-Let us look at an example so it makes sense.
-The buyer and seller negotiate a final purchase of the business of say $500,000.
-The buyer agrees to make a down payment of 25% of the purchase price or $125,000, the seller agrees to carry a seller’s note for 40% of the purchase price or $200,000 and then both parties agree that the buyer will pay the seller the remaining $175,000 or 35% of the purchase price in quarterly installments as an earn-out.
+The Buyer and Seller negotiate a final purchase price of $500,000 for the business.
+The Buyer agrees to make a down payment of 25% of the purchase price or $125,000, the Seller agrees to carry a Seller’s note for 40% of the purchase price or $200,000 and then both parties agree that the Buyer will pay the Seller the remaining $175,000 or 35% of the purchase price in quarterly installments as an earn-out.

 There are different ways to structure an earn-out

-To keep this simple, the buyer agrees to pay the seller the $175,000 over 3 years based on the gross sales of the business.
-To say this another way, the seller demonstrates their faith in the ability of the business to reach certain sales levels and when this happens, it triggers the quarterly payment to the seller.
-By agreeing to this approach, it demonstrates to the buyer that the seller believes the sales targets are achievable and thereby encourages them to accept the deal.
+To keep this simple, the Buyer agrees to pay the Seller $175,000 over a three-year period, based on the gross sales of the business.
+To put it another way, the Seller demonstrates their faith in the business’s ability to reach certain sales levels, and when this happens, it triggers the quarterly payment to the Seller.
+By agreeing to this approach, it demonstrates to the Buyer that the Seller believes the sales targets are achievable, thereby encouraging them to accept the deal.

-Another value to this approach is that it helps a seller agree to sell their business if they expect the business is about to take off and they wish to receive some of that reward.
-The Great Recession has been long and difficult.
-The economy is getting stronger and many owners are ready to sell but want to receive some of the rewards for keeping the business going during the recession.
-An earn-out is the perfect way to create a win/win scenario for a seller and buyer and share what will hopefully be an upside risk to both parties.
+Another benefit of this approach is that it helps a Seller agree to sell their business if they expect the business to take off and they wish to receive some of that reward.
+The Great Recession has been a prolonged and challenging period of time.
+The economy is getting stronger, and many owners are ready to sell but want to receive some of the rewards for keeping the business going during the recession.
+An earn-out is the perfect way to create a win-win scenario for the Seller and Buyer, sharing what will hopefully be an upside risk to both parties.

 The timeline of an earn-out

-The timeline of an earn-out is typically between three to five years.
-It is not a good idea to make it too long as the reason the owner is selling in the first place is so they can be free to move to the next phase in their life and let go of the day-to-day responsibilities of owning and operating the business.
-If the timeline is too long the owner will be reluctant to sell.
+The timeline of an earn-out is typically between three and five years.
+It is not a good idea to make it too long, as the reason the owner is selling in the first place is so they can be free to move to the next phase in their life and let go of the day-to-day responsibilities of owning and operating the business.
+If the timeline is too long, the owner will be reluctant to sell.

-If the seller of the business wants to provide some protection, a couple of good steps to take include a clause in the agreement that both the seller note and earn-out will be paid in full if the business is re-sold during the term of the agreement.
+If the Seller of the business wants to provide some protection, a couple of reasonable steps to take include a clause in the agreement that both the Seller’s note and earn-out will be paid in full if the business is resold during the term of the contract.

-The option of using an earn-out is a great way for a seller to maximize the price they get from selling their business.
-It is important that they feel they can have a good relationship with the buyer and that their interests are joined.
-That is, if the company is successful then that is a win for the seller and a win for the buyer.
+The option of using an earn-out is an excellent way for a Seller to maximize the price they get from selling their business.
+It is essential that they feel they can establish a good relationship with the Buyer and that their interests are aligned.
+That is, if the company is successful, it is a win for both the Seller and the Buyer.

-Want to know what others who have used Andrew’s service then click here to read different testimonials
+Want to know what others who have used Andrew’s service have to say?
+Then click here to read different testimonials.

 Your journey toward selling success begins by understanding the power of profit multiple valuations in negotiations.
 So, gear up, stay prepared, and may your negotiations be fruitful and your retirement satisfying.